The Cary House

 THE YIN

 Rebecca spent most of her adult life traveling the world, studying in Ashrams of India, teaching English in Japan, guiding people diving in the crystal clear waters along the Caribbean coast of Central America, drinking in the wide perspective that living nomadic life outside the box offers.
 Her experiences culminate in the central theme of the inner architecture- the capabilities of the human body and the expansive nature of the mind.
-She approaches life with a sense of curiosity and flow, intrigued & delighted by the way ritual and ceremony cultivate community and is dedicated to the restoration of this around the continuum of the childbirth experience.
-The oldest of six, she grew up in a role of caretaking and leadership, which instilled in her a strong work ethic and sense of social responsibility & collective care.
+She approaches life with a sense of curiosity and flow, intrigued & delighted by the way ritual and ceremony cultivate community and is dedicated to the restoration of this throughout all of the transitional human experiences.
+The oldest of six, she grew up in a role of caretaking and leadership which instilled in her a strong work ethic and sense of social responsibility & collective care.
 The birth of her son was so powerful, so fully and intensely out of body, otherworldly incredible, that it changed the trajectory of her life and led her to this work.
 In 2013, she returned to Buffalo with a one year old to be closer to family at a time when there were only a handful of doulas in the community, met Pauline almost immediately (because you could count the number of doulas on both hands in 2013), slowly built a practice out of a space in Allentown known as Village, wrote for and received a 43 North Ignite Buffalo grant in 2018, with Pauline’s tech savvy assistance.
 It became very clear very quickly the two had an aligned vision around what they wanted to be putting out into the world.
 The Ignite grant was the seed that grew into Cary House, their “baby” together.

 THE YANG